-Students enrolled in distance learning courses are required to interact with their virtual teacher one time per week.
-All weekly communications between teachers and students are logged into the student information system (Bocavox/MAESTRO) and stored for seven years.
-Evidence that communication was academic in nature and discussions regarding coursework progression and submission is required.
-The data will be available 24 hours a day and 365 per year.
-The attendance reports reflect real-time data and are generated by designated school staff every Monday, or more frequently, to comply with the weekly communication requirement for attendance.
-Since students will be taking distance education courses on a part time basis, they will be regularly attending a brick and mortar school, so attendance will also be taken in each students' homeroom class.
-Student attendance and participation in courses is also tracked in the learning management system (Agilix/ Buzz) each time a student logs into their course.
-Time is tracked by minutes and seconds.
+In order to meet the weekly communication requirement for distance learning, teachers will initiate the weekly communication and document such conversation into the student information system (Bocavox/MAESTRO).
+Teachers will use a template to ensure that the communication was academic in nature and discussions regarding coursework progression.
+This compliance data will be available 24 hours a day and 365 per year.
+Attendance reports reflect real-time data and are downloaded every Monday, or more frequently, to comply with the weekly communication requirement for attendance.
+Students will be taking distance education courses on a part time basis.
+They will attend class at a brick and mortar school where attendance will be taken in each students' homeroom class.
+Student attendance and participation in distance education courses is also tracked in the learning management system (Agilix/ Buzz) each time a student logs into their course.
+Time is tracked by minutes and seconds as depicted in the time logging image previously provided.